SuperOfficeDocs/superoffice-docs/docs/api/service-soap/ports/admin/setUser.md

 ## Description

-With this method you can set various information about a user.
+With this method, you can set various information about a user.
 Just supply the fields you want to retrieve.

 **Valid fields:**